yadleinc/plugins-desktop/README.rst

 Summary of plugins
 ------------------
 **Set Bucket Folder:**
-Setting a destination folder or "bucket".
+Sets a destination folder or "bucket".

 **Copy to Bucket:**
 Copy files from Yadle search results to "bucket".